China’s Xi on visit to Vietnam months after Hanoi strengthened ties with US

 President Xi Jinping’s first state visit to Vietnam in six years seeks to deepen ties between the communist neighbours.

-China’s President Xi Jinping has arrived in Vietnam for his first state visit in six years, seeking to strengthen ties between the communist neighbours as Hanoi deepens diplomatic relations with Western countries.
+China’s President Xi Jinping is in Vietnam for his first state visit in six years, seeking to strengthen ties between the communist neighbours as Hanoi deepens diplomatic relations with Western countries.

 The visit on Tuesday comes three months after United States President Joe Biden travelled to Vietnam as the major powers vie for influence in the Southeast Asian nation.